 By Nava Atlas | On | Comments (0)

 Mary Wollstonecraft (April 27, 1759 – September 10, 1797) was a British author of fiction and nonfiction, philosopher, and women’s rights advocate.
-Though her body of work was fairly substantial, including many essays, a history of the French Revolution, and some fiction, she’s now almost exclusively known for A Vindication of the Rights of Woman.
-She was the mother of Mary Wollstonecraft Godwin (later known as Mary Shelley), the author of Frankenstein; sadly, she died a few days after giving birth to her namesake.
+Though her body of work was fairly substantial, including many essays, a history of the French Revolution, and some fiction, she’s now primarily known for A Vindication of the Rights of Woman.

 Born in the Spitalfields section of London, her father, Edward John Wollstonecraft, frittered away his inherited fortune.
-He bullied his children and beat his wife, Elizabeth Dixon, during drunken rages.
+He bullied his children and beat and raped his wife, Elizabeth Dixon, in the midst of his drunken rages.
 While in her teens, Mary sat guard at her mother’s door to try to protect her from her father.

 An unstable childhood and youth